Job Opportunities

 Current Faculty Openings

 Stetson Law was Florida’s first law school, founded in 1900.
-Stetson Law has a national reputation for its advocacy program, ranked #1 in the nation, and its legal writing program, ranked #3 in the nation, by U.S. News and World Report.
-It also boasts renowned centers, institutes, and clinics in various fields, such as advocacy, elder law, higher education, biodiversity and the environment, legal communication, Caribbean law, and veterans law.
+It is part of a private university, not under the direct control of state government.
+Stetson Law has a national reputation for its advocacy program, ranked #1 in the nation, and legal writing program, ranked #3 in the nation, by U.S. News and World Report.
+It also boasts centers, institutes, and clinics in various fields, such as advocacy, elder law, higher education, biodiversity and the environment, legal communication, Caribbean law, and veterans law.

-Stetson Law is part of a private university, which includes a College of Arts and Sciences, a School of Music, and a School of Business Administration, the latter of which supports the law school’s joint JD/MBA program.
-Stetson nurtures a vibrant intellectual community, situated on a beautiful campus, just minutes from Florida’s Gulf Coast, in the Tampa Bay area, the nation’s 17th largest metro area.
+Stetson nurtures a vibrant intellectual community, situated on a beautiful campus, just minutes from Florida’s Gulf Coast, in the Tampa Bay area, the nation’s 17th largest.
 We encourage potential applicants to visit our website at https://www.stetson.edu/portal/law/ to learn more about our school, our community, and our programs.

-Stetson encourages applications from women, persons of color, LGBTQ+ candidates, and others who will contribute to our stimulating and diverse cultural and intellectual environment.
-Stetson’s Equal Employment Opportunity policy is available at: https://www.stetson.edu/law/career/non-discrimination-policy-for-employers.php.
+Stetson encourages applications from those who will contribute to our stimulating and diverse cultural and intellectual environment.
+Stetson’s Equal Employment Opportunity policy is available at: Our Commitment to Non-Discrimination and Equal Opportunity.

 Applicants should email a cover letter that explains your teaching and scholarly interests, attaching a current curriculum vitae and contact information for at least three professional references.
-Please send the email to Professors Rebecca Morgan and Stacey-Rae Simcox at [email protected].
-You may also apply by paper mail to Professors Morgan and Simcox, Stetson University College of Law, 1401 61st Street South, Gulfport, FL 33707.
-The Faculty Appointments Committee will continue to review applications until positions are filled.
+Please send the email to Professors Roy Gardner, Alicia Jackson, and Lou Virelli, at [email protected].
+You may also apply by paper mail to Professors Gardner, Jackson, and Virelli, Stetson University College of Law, 1401 61st Street South, Gulfport, FL 33707.
+The Faculty Appointments Committee will continue to review applications until the position is filled.

 Adjunct Faculty Positions